How to install a computer processor

 Apply heat compound

-Thermal grease is a special compound which you can apply to the surface of the CPU before attaching the heat sink.
+Thermal grease is a special compound which you can apply to the surface of the CPU (central processing unit) before attaching the heat sink.
 It helps conduct heat away from the CPU and into the sink, and can lower the temperature of your CPU.

 Attach heat sink